ibexa/documentation-developer/docs/guide/controllers.md

 Beyond the built-in Query Types, you can create your own.

-For example, this Query Type returns a Query that searches for the 10 last published Content items, ordered by reverse publishing date.
+For example, this Query Type returns a Query that searches for the last ten published Content items, ordered by reverse publishing date.
 It accepts an optional `type` parameter that can be set to a Content Type identifier:

 ``` php